 - Use the Runtime dropdown menu to switch between the legacy and new runtime environment.

 While the new runtime is backwards compatible with the legacy runtime, we recommend that you convert to the new environment as soon as possible.

-- Management of your certificate check monitors, broken links monitors, and step monitors, not previously supported through REST APIs.
+- Management of your certificate check monitors, broken links monitors, and step monitors.

 - Simplified processes for creating scripted monitors.

-- The ability to attach scripts to scripted monitors with only one call, rather than the two calls needed with REST APIs.
+- The ability to attach scripts to scripted monitors with only one call (as opposed to two calls).

 - The ability to add tags to your monitors.

 request module in the legacy runtime allowed some of your scripted API monitors to report timing details.
 The result details were limited to script logs, a check result (pass /fail), and were unavailable with Node.js modules.

 The new synthetic monitoring runtime includes out-of-the-box timing details when using the default